tahardi/bearclave/README.md

 sso:account:access
 ```
 2. I then chose my "SystemAdministrator" role and it asked me some questions
-about configuring a profile for logging into said rol
+about configuring a profile for logging into said role
 ```bash
 # default client region
 us-east-2